 - Relative-level markers: Like to FFL tags, these markers show the height of an element relative to AHD or a nominated level.

-- Dimension markers: Used to show the measurements of each element in an architectural drawing.
+- Dimension markers: Used to show the measurements of each element in the drawings.